Nikhila999/Kickstarter_Analysis/README.md

 <img src = "https://github.com/Nikhila999/Kickstarter_Analysis/blob/main/resources/Outcomes_vs_Goals.png" width="500">

 From the image we can say that,
-* More successful campaigns have smaller goal amounts, when the goal amount is less than $5000 there is more than 72% chance of it being successful.
+* More successful campaigns have smaller goal amounts, when the goal amount is less than $5000 there are more than 72% chances of it being successful.
-* As the goal amount increases the chances of a campaign to fail also increases.
+* As the goal amount increases the chances of a campaign failing also increases.
-* There is an anomoly for the goal amounts between 35k-45k, we need to do more analysis to know if these is an expection or a valid data points.
+* There are few anomalies for the goal amounts between 35k-45k, we need to do more analysis to know if these are valid data points or erroneous data.

 ### Challenges and Difficulties Encountered

-* When formatting a graph, it is best practice to use same colors for measures to keep it consistent.
+* When formatting graphs, it is best practice to use same colors for measures to keep it consistent.
 I have decided to use blue color for successful and orange for failed.
 However, the default color palate for 'Outcomes Based on Goals' graph is using green/blue colors.
 I couldn't figure out where to change the colors until i explored all the options on menu ribbon.

 ## Results